Ayubmo-2/TCSS-452-HCI-No-Names/project_report/README.md

 In-class observations of student usage during a Synchro Studio lab session

 ### Why These Methods:
-Surveys allowed for broad insights into usability issues; interviews provided professional and academic perspectives; and observation helped capture real-time user struggles and navigation patterns.
+Surveys allowed for broad insights into usability issues interviews provided professional and academic perspectives and observation helped capture real-time user struggles and navigation patterns.

 ### Key Insight #1: The learning curve is too steep.
 Source: Observations and surveys.